 4.13 Initialisation Steps

-Prerequisite: knowledge of linking of OCaml files and OCaml labels.
+Prerequisite: knowledge of linking of OCaml files.

 In a standard way, Frama-C modules are initialised in the link order which remains mostly unspecified, so you have to use side-effects at module initialisation time carefully.